Devsathome/Learn-DevOps/README.md

 - ✅ Running executable Bash scripts with `chmod +x`
 - 📤 How to make daily DevOps tracking easier using a reusable script
 ---
-Here's your content converted to a "what I learned" format:

 * 📝 Learned Bash variables: How to create and access them with `${VAR_NAME}`
 * 🔀 Mastered conditional statements: Using `if [[ ]]` for file checks and comparisons
 * 📋 Understood command-line arguments: Working with `$1`, `$2` parameters